Edb83/snake/README.md

 ### Overview

-The game has been designed with a mobile-first philosophy with no 'fluff' to distract from its purpose of providing short bursts of reliable entertainment.
+The game has been designed with a mobile-first philosophy, with no 'fluff' to distract players from having some fun.
 All design decisions have been made with the following goals in mind:

 - Simplicity
 - Easy navigation